 - 1.4.1.
 Activity related to rent income management is funded through service area budgets, derived from NPHs management fee.
-The benefits resulting from this investment are: - Maintaining a strong HRA and ability to invest in the housing service - Tenancy sustainment, resulting in associated social and financial benefits - Minimizing costs associated with enforcement and eviction - Supporting resident's financial wellbeing - Effective management of welfare reform and reduced impact on income - Enhanced NPH reputation and customer satisfaction - 1.4.2.
-Income management has over recent years focused on delivering greater levels of efficiency and productivity to manage the increased caseloads anticipated to fall out of welfare reform and the introduction of Universal Credit.
-Additionally, NPH has also developed activity relating to arrears prevention and support.
+The benefits resulting from this investment are: - Maintaining a strong HRA and ability to invest in the housing service - Tenancy sustainment, resulting in associated social and financial benefits - Minimising costs associated with enforcement and eviction - Supporting resident's financial wellbeing - Effective management of welfare reform and reduced impact on income - Enhanced NPH reputation and customer satisfaction - 1.4.2.
+Income management has over recent years focused on delivering an efficient and productive service which has had to manage increased caseloads due to the welfare reforms and the introduction of Universal Credit.
+Due to this, NPH has developed activity relating to arrears prevention and support.
 This has to some extent reduced the need for enforcement actions and evictions, consequently lowering associated costs.
-Where enforcement is required NPHs Income Officers are fully trained to undertake all associated legal work including presentation at court.
-This saves substantial legal costs for both the organization and residents.
-The above together with the additional value derived by working effectively with partners, support our ability to ensure that in so far as is possible, maximum value is derived from the resources allocated. - 1.4.3.
-Benchmarking of 2020/21 VFM data through HouseMark indicates NPHs income management service is providing good performance at low cost.
+Where enforcement is required NPH Income Officers are fully trained to undertake all associated legal work including presentation at court.
+This saves substantial legal costs for both the organisation and residents.
+This work and by working effectively with partners, supports our ability to ensure that in so far as is possible, maximum value is derived. - 1.4.3.
+Benchmarking of 2023/24 VFM data through HouseMark indicates NPHs income management service is providing good performance at low cost.